 Now that you’ve got your DNA test results back, you’re probably eager to start contacting your DNA matches.
 But how do you start?
 The first step is to figure out who your matches are and then figure out WHAT you want to say.

 Getting in touch with your DNA matches was one of the first challenges people faced when they signed up for DNA testing kits and uploaded the results to genealogy websites.
-That’s why the DNA Relatives app was created.
+That’s why the DNA Relatives app was also created.
+Remember that not everyone you know might not always be on this app, but it’s a start.
 The app lets you send personalized messages to your DNA matches, letting them know you’re interested in meeting up in person.
 Setting up a match meeting is easy; just send them a short message detailing why you’d like to meet up, where you’d like to meet (city, state, or country), and when you’d like to meet.
 After that, they’ll send you away with directions.

 So, you’re ready to contact some of your DNA matches.
 But before you do, it’s important to understand a DNA match.
 It is when two individuals share enough DNA in their match list to be related potentially.
 While there are hundreds of types of DNA matches, the most common type is a cousin match.
 A cousin match means two individuals have the same biological relative.
 For example, if your cousin shares the same great, great, great grandfather, they would be a DNA match to you.